Nilaans/Neoptolemus-Study-Helper/README.txt

+Prerequisites:
+	pandas
+	transformer

+	type the following into the terminal
+		(pip install pandas transformer)

 How to use the Neoptolemus Study Helper:
 	Upload your notes as a .csv fil
 		(Make column 1, terms and column 2, definitions)